willtheweap0n/Car_Model_CM3_25-6/README.md

 This Python simulation tool models a vehicle traveling on a real-world route (Edinburgh to Glasgow) to determine the Optimal Final Drive Ratio for maximum fuel efficiency.
 Beyond fuel economy, it performs physics-based stress tests to ensure the selected gear ratio does not cripple the vehicle's performance (Top Speed and Hill Climbing ability).

-To run code simply run the python script in the FDR optimizer file.
+To run code simply run the python script in the FDR Optimisation file.

 Section 1: configuration (line 13)
 section one of the code defines the constants, vehicle data, and route information.